Gay Marriage Protects Marriage

 One of my friends married a man, only to come home early one day to find him in bed with another man.

-Another acquaintance, raised in a religious family, married a woman in hopes of living a good Christian life.
+A gay acquaintance, raised in a religious family, married a woman in hopes of living a good Christian life.

 They’re all now divorced.

-Meanwhile, some insist that marriage was meant for procreation.
+Some still insist that marriage was meant for procreation.

 In that case, everyone from my birth family, except for my brother, would have to get divorced immediately.
 My father and his wife, whom he married late in life, never had children.
 My mother and her husband married in their 60’s.
 I’ve suffered fertility problems, myself.
 My brother, who sired three children, is the only one who’s safe from these folks.